Admire Switzerland's traditional Appenzell villages

 Climb Little Matterhorn in a cablecar

-Take Europe's highest aerial cable car up the Little Matterhorn at Zermatt, then ski back to the car-free village on one of the longest ski runs in Europe.
+Make your trip a memory of lifetime and take Europe's highest aerial cable car up the Little Matterhorn at Zermatt, then ski back to the car-free village on one of the longest ski runs in Europe.
 Or head to the small town of Engelberg, where the world's first revolving cable car ascends Mount Titlis, the highest lookout-point in central Switzerland.

 Explore the beautiful Berner Oberland landscape